AnonymousHankle/Schoolwork/README.md

 # Schoolwork
-# Work for first year programming class
+Work for first year programming class
 Written in C
+By Hankle Liu